Ankcorn/Shortcut/README.md

 ## Backend
 The utilises Firebase [https://firebase.google.com/].
 It's an easy way to stand up a database and a notification service.

-    Follow this guide to create an instance: [https://firebase.google.com/docs/web/setup] Use the Node.js instructions.
-    npm install -g firebase-tools //You will also need firebase-tools install globally
+    Follow this guide to create an instance: [https://firebase.google.com/docs/web/setup] Use the Node.js instructions. npm install -g firebase-tools //You will also need firebase-tools install globally

     Go to your Firebase console and press "Project Overview", switch to the "Cloud Messaging" tab and copy your Service Key.

     cd backend
     npm install
-    copy you service key into:
+    copy you service key into backend/index.js:

         var key = '';

-    firebase serve --only functions // pushes up the Could Function
+    firebase serve --only functions // pushes up the Cloud Function

 ## Mobile app
 The mobile application written in React Native using Expo and therefore requires the Expo Cli to be install globally.
 To install Expo: https://docs.expo.io/versions/latest/

     cd mobile